Supplement: Testing Before July 2026 #

 Key Information: A symptom of RF feedback in a transmitter or transceiver is reports of garbled, distorted, or unintelligible voice transmissions.

 If people tell you that your audio sounds garbled or distorted, RF might be getting back into your transmitter’s audio stages.
+The newer pool reframes this question to ask about the cure (a clip-on ferrite choke).

 FT8 Station Setup #